sandeepgit1/Tableau/README.md

 Dataset:
 --

-There are 2 datasets.Global Superstore- orders where each row represents a transaction made by the customer and we will also working with another dataset Global superstore-Returns where the information of the returns is provided.
+There are 2 datasets.Global Superstore- orders where each row represents a transaction made by the customer and Global superstore-Returns gives  the data of the returns generated.

 Motivation:
 --